bathom14/GravebloomReference/content/Classes/Monk/Monk.md

 Your Flurry of Blows, Patient Defense, and Step of the Wind gain the following benefits.

-_**Flurry of Blows.**_ You can expend 1 Focus Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.
+_**Flurry of Blows.**_ You can expend 1 Ki Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.

 _**Patient Defense.**_ When you expend a Focus Point to use Patient Defense, you gain a number of Temporary Hit Points equal to two rolls of your Martial Arts die.